thomaspinckney3/cs4501/Project5.md

 There are four components to this project:

-0. Implement experience service to create listings.
 1. Adding newly created listings to a Kafka queue
 2. A search indexer that takes new listings out of Kafka and indexing them into Elastic Search (ES)
-3. Building a search result page (SRP) that queries ES
+3. Extend the web front end and experience services to add a search result page (SRP) that queries ES

-The new SRP will be powered by its own new experience service API.

 This project will also introduce the first part of your system that runs code outside of the context of a web request.
 Step two above,